Cajon Valley Union School District Project

 The MTLC is currently developing a searchable database that will give researchers improved access to current empirical findings in mobile technology research from research initiatives worldwide.

 MTLC Center Space Design

-The MTLC is in the process of transitioning their current work space into an internationally recognized Mobile Learning environment.
+MTLC is in the process of transitioning their current work space into an internationally recognized Mobile Learning environment.
 The functional use of the space will serve as both a mobile work environment and a laboratory for K-12 mobile learning.
 Visitors to the center will experience the MTLC staff exploring the intersection of mobile technology and learning while researching and developing best practices in mobile technology learning.
-In addition, the space is developed to provide opportunities for K-12 practitioners to actively learn and explore within an intentionally designed mobile technology environment through meetings and workshops.
+Additionally, the space is being developed to provide opportunities for K-12 practitioners to actively learn and explore within an intentionally designed mobile technology environment through meetings and workshops.